 Selfrac is a GR – Stein Refractories Trademark.
-(Note – SBH – However it appears these insulating bricks were made in England, however I have also been informed by 3 ex employees of the Manuel Works at Whitecross that they definitely manufactured Selfrac there.
-As there is some debate here I will leave SELFRAC on the list of Scottish brickmarks meantime, while bearing it in mind that they may well have been made in England)
+(Note – SBH – However, it appears these insulating bricks were made in England, but.
+I have also been informed by 3 ex-employees of the Manuel Works at Whitecross that they definitely manufactured Selfrac there.
+As there is some debate here I will leave SELFRAC on the list of Scottish brickmarks meantime, while bearing it in mind that they may well have been made in England).

 This is a very light porous insulation brick.